LiUSemWeb/eiffel-rdf-vocabularies/README.md

 # Eiffel RDF Vocabularies
-This repository contains RDF vocabularies--captured as OWL ontologies--that can be used to represent [https://github.com/Ericsson/eiffel](Eiffel event data) using the [https://www.w3.org/RDF/](Resource Description Framework (RDF)).
+This repository contains RDF vocabularies--captured as OWL ontologies--that can be used to represent [Eiffel event data](https://github.com/Ericsson/eiffel) using the [Resource Description Framework (RDF)](https://www.w3.org/RDF/).